Welcome to the Public DGS Corpus Release 3!

-In this portal you find 50 hours of video materials from the DGS-Korpus project made available together with annoations for research purposes.
+In this portal you find 50 hours of video materials from the DGS-Korpus project made available together with annotations for research purposes.

 If you want to download materials, please pay attention to the license conditions.

-By clicking Transcripts you can view the available data sorted by either transcript name ordered by either transcript name or elicitation format.
-Several download links are available.
+By clicking Transcripts, you can view the available data sorted by either transcript name or elicitation format.
+Several download links are available (cf. below, File Formats available for Download).
 By clicking the transcript name, you can open an online preview of the transcript.
-If you want to browse the videos first without paying attention to the annotation and can read German, you find videos with subtitles in the MEINE DGS portal where the videos are available with subtitles.
+If you want to browse the videos first without paying attention to the annotation and you can read German, you find them in the MEINE DGS portal where they are available with subtitles.

 By clicking Types, you can view the list of all sign types occurring in the public corpus.
 Click on one of these types to see all corresponding tokens in the public corpus.
 Clicking once again on a token reference brings directly to the occurrence in the transcript.